 Manufacturers often artificially add some of these nutrients, which include iron and B vitamins, to the final product.

 Whole-grain pasta uses all of the wheat kernel, which means that the nutrients remain in the pasta, along with fiber and other beneficial components.
+Whole-grain pasta is also lower in calories and carbohydrates.

 Both types of pasta are available in many shapes and sizes.
 Some of the most popular varieties include: